angrycoding/js-local-service-discovery/README.md

 ```

 Sends out MDNS request almost instantly without any delay, but unfortunatelly this only works in Chrome :(

+5. Since our DIY MDNS server is listening all requests sent to 5353 port, we need to distinguish requests made by browser (identification) from other requests, normally we would use
+some prefix on the hostname (like id_randomstring.local) but given the fact that we're limited with only 57 characters, it might make sense to come up with something more clever (in case if you need it of course), like generating random identifier so the crc8 checksum will always be equals to 127 for instance, or some other "magic" number.

 ## Browser support